yitianlian/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - LLM Agents
+  - LLM Reasoning
-  - Multi-Modeling
+  - Real-World Task Solving by LLM
   - Generative Model

 # Education to show in About widget